 - Product Identifier – This should include the chemical identity of the substance.

-2. Signal Word ‐ Signal words used in GHS are “Danger” and “Warning.”
-Danger is for the more severe hazard categories.
+- Signal Word ‐ Signal words used in GHS are “Danger” and “Warning.”
+The danger is for the more severe hazard categories.

-3. Hazard Statements ‐ This is a phrase assigned to a hazard class and category that describes the nature of the hazards of a hazardous product, and the degree of the hazard.
+- Hazard Statements ‐ This is a phrase assigned to a hazard class and category that describes the nature of the hazards of a hazardous product and the degree of the hazard.

-4. Pictograms ‐ These include symbols plus other elements, such as a border, background pattern or color that conveys specific information.
+- Pictograms include symbols plus other elements, such as a border, background pattern, or color that conveys specific information.

-5. Precautionary Statements ‐ These are phrases (and/or pictograms) that describe the recommended measures to minimize or prevent adverse effects resulting from exposure to a hazardous product.
+- Precautionary Statements ‐ These are phrases (and/or pictograms) that describe the recommended measures to minimize or prevent adverse effects from exposure to a hazardous product.

-6. Supplier Identification – Includes the name, address and telephone number of the manufacturer or supplier of the substance or mixture.
+- Supplier Identification – Includes the name, address, and telephone number of the manufacturer or supplier of the substance or mixture.

 Workplace or Secondary Container Labeling

 Most employers use the primary containers they purchase to store and use chemicals.

 However, they may also use their own containers, such as coffee cans, drums, plastic jugs, spray bottles, etc., to store and use smaller quantities of chemicals they purchase.
 These are called workplace or secondary containers.

 Make sure your secondary containers are properly labeled, not only to protect employees but to avoid OSHA citations.
 One of the most frequent citations related to HCS 2012 is “improperly labeled secondary containers.”
 OSHA sees this all the time, and whatever OSHA sees the most, they cite the most: Remember that.

 The employer must ensure that each workplace or secondary container of hazardous chemicals the workplace is labeled, tagged, or marked with either:

-- The information required on shipped container labels; or,
+- The information required on shipping container labels; or,

 - Product identifier and words, pictures, symbols, or a combination thereof, which provide at least general information regarding the hazards of the chemicals and specific information regarding the physical and health hazards of the hazardous chemical.

 Portable Container Labeling

-It is important to know that portable containers must be under the positive control of the employee using it.
+It is important to know that portable containers must be under the employee’s positive control.
 If the employee walks away from the container and loses control of the chemical, it must be labeled as a workplace/secondary container.